Effective potential in $SO(N)$ symmetric scalar field theories in curved spacetime: Introduction

 The paper is organised as follows.
 In Section 2 we present the Feynman rules, demonstrating the approach to expanding the effective potential into parts dependent on flat and curved backgrounds.
 We also calculate one- and two-loop corrections up to first order in the curvature $R$.
 In Section 3, using the Bogoliubov–Parasiuk theorem on the locality of counter terms \cite{BP,Hepp,Zimmermann}, we obtain recurrence relations for the leading divergences and find the corresponding RG equations in the general approach for the effective potential in the large $N$ limit.
 In Section 4 we consider the power-like potential in the Jordan frame, namely, $\phi^4$ and $\phi^6$.
 The resulting all-loop effective potentials are studied within the framework of cosmological inflation theory in Section 5.
-The cosmological parameters for them are computed and compared with the observed Planck 2018 data \cite{Planck:2018jri}.
+The cosmological parameters for them are computed and compared with the observed Planck 2018 data \cite{Planck:2018jri} and the combined data of Planck-2018, ACT-2025 \cite{ACT:2025blo} and BICEP/Keck 2021 \cite{BICEP:2021xfz} (P-ACT-LB-BK).